-Dining out with food allergies can be a challenge, but it can be done safely.
-The best way to stay safe is by being informed and communicating your needs.
+Dining out with food allergies can be challenging, but it can be done safely.
+Learn how to eat out safely by following these tips.

 - If you will be eating with friends, tell them in advance about your food allergy and what to do in an emergency situation.